 - A. Voting Procedures.
-A quorum of the Election Board shall conduct secret ballot voting procedures and shall establish polls if a Motion or Ordinance question is developed during the General Membership Meeting. - At least one (1) Tribal Police Officer shall be present throughout the voting, counting, and tally processes as an observer.
-An Officer(s) shall remain until the count and tally of the ballots is completed, certified, and announced. - The Election Board shall issue ballots only if the Election Board certifies that at least thirty percent (30%) of Registered Voters are in attendance at the General Membership Meeting, and a Motion or Ordinance question is brought to vote at the meeting. - 3.
+A quorum of the Election Board shall conduct secret ballot voting procedures and shall establish polls if a Motion or Ordinance question is developed during the General Membership Meeting. - 1.
+At least one (I) Tribal Police Officer shall be present throughout the voting, counting, and tally processes as an observer.
+An Officer(s) shall remain until the count and tally of the ballots is completed, certified, and announced. - 2.
+The Election Board shall issue ballots only if the Election Board certifies that at least thirty percent (30%) of Registered Voters are in attendance at the General Membership Meeting, and a Motion or Ordinance question is brought to vote at the meeting. - 3.
 The Election Board shall arrange to have two (2) portable voting booths brought into the meeting room and shall establish them as polls. - 4.
 The Election Board shall have a ballot box brought into the meeting room and placed in as close proximity to the two (2) polls as possible. - a.
 With the assistance of a Tribal Police Officer, an Election Board Member shall open the ballot box and confirm, before the membership present that the box is empty before the starting of voting. - b.
-The ballot box thereafter shall be locked. - The Election Board shall have available for viewing the final language of the Motion or Ordinance question near the established polls/voting booth. - 6.
+The ballot box thereafter shall be locked. - 5.
+The Election Board shall have available for viewing the final language of the Motion or Ordinance question near the established polls/voting booth. - 6.
 Subject to the limitations of the Tribal Constitution, only one Motion or Ordinance question shall be brought to a vote at a time. - a.
-Each Motion or Ordinance question shall require a separate vote.
+Each Motion or Ordinance question shall require a separate vote. - b.
+The purpose for limiting actions to a single question at one time is to avoid confusion among the Membership as to what issue is before the Membership for consideration. - 7.
+Prepared ballots for voting shall be brought into the meeting room. - 8.
+If the prepared ballots are not pre-numbered, the Election Board shall hand-number each ballot to be issued. - 9.
+According to our traditional ways, Tribal Elders and Tribal handicapped Voters shall be given priority to vote first. - 10.
+An Election Board Member shall issue ballots to verified Registered Voters upon swiping their Tribal Identification Card. - a.
+The Election Board Member issuing the ballots shall verify that the Voter is confirmed to be present on the attendance report for the Membership Meeting.
+The Election Board Member then shall issue a ballot to the Voter. - II.
+The Election Board Members may help Voters in entering or exiting the voting booths or in placing finished ballots in the ballot box.